corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/manual-bootstrapping.md

    {{< /tabs >}}

    {{< note >}}
    There is no schema in `--jdbc-url` as virtual nodes create their own schemas.
 However, `--is-admin` is required as this is a DDL configuration not DML.

-For more information about the Corda CLI `create-db-config` command's arguments, see the ({{< relref "../../../reference/corda-cli/initial-config.md#create-db-config">}}).
-For example:
+   For more information about the Corda CLI `create-db-config` command's arguments, see the [Corda CLI reference]({{< relref "../../../reference/corda-cli/initial-config.md#create-db-config">}}).
    {{< /note >}}

 2. Review the DDL files generated and then execute against the database, ensuring that you apply them to the `CONFIG` schema.